El Dorado Regional Park, Long Beach, California: Nearby Facilities

-Camp Fire operates a 7-acre developed camping facility including a challenge course featuring rock walls, and high and low ropes course at the north end of the park between the San Gabriel River, the Long Beach Towne Center, and Heartwell Golf Course, leasing land owned by the city of Long Beach as part of Heartwell Park.
+Camp Fire operates a 7-acre developed camping facility including a challenge course featuring rock walls, and high and low ropes course at the north end of the park between the San Gabriel River, the Long Beach Towne Center, and Heartwell Golf Course, leasing land owned by the City of Long Beach as part of Heartwell Park.
 Prior to the construction of the shopping center, this maintained an unbroken contiguity of open land between Heartwell Park and El Dorado Park.

-Movies and television

-El Dorado Park Estates appears in the 1967 romantic comedy Luv (film).
+Long Beach Animal Care Services is adjacent to El Dorado Park East Regional Park.